rkilchmn/frontac24/README.md

 is allocated to the earliest invoices.
 This makes it consistent with supplier application invoices, which are already ordered by due date in FA.

+## Order customer transactions by transaction date and filter out deliveries for All Types